 If you find yourself in Atlantic City and looking for some gambling fun or itching to jump into some poker action, you cannot go wrong visiting Harrah’s Atlantic City Hotel & Casino.

 The venue’s poker room features a total of 40 tables with the action running from around noon each day to the early morning hours of the next day.
 On weekends, games do not stop at all, so if you are looking to put in a monster session, this is the place to be.

 You will find a variety of cash game tables here, with stakes starting at $1/$2 for no limit and $2/$4 for limit games.
 After that, it all depends on the demand.

-To take a break from poker, Harrah’s AC offers a top-quality casino as well, featuring hundreds of video slots as well as a rich table games’ area offering baccarat, Pai Gow, Let It Ride, Four Card Poker, blackjack, and more.
+Harrah’s AC offers a top-quality casino to take a break from poker, featuring hundreds of video slots and a rich table games area offering baccarat, Pai Gow, Let It Ride, Four Card Poker, blackjack, and more.

-The iconic Hard Rock Casino is now available in Atlantic City as well.
-The venue opened at the same place where once-legendary Taj stood.
-If you are a fan of gambling and rock music, there is no better place to visit.
+The iconic Hard Rock Casino is also now available in Atlantic City.
+The venue opened at the same place where the once-legendary Taj stood.
+If you are a gambling and rock music fan, there is no better place to visit.